Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: LayUP

-We argue that a combination of (i) enriching the last layer representations with hierarchical intra-layer features and (ii) decorrelating intra-layer features, which represent image properties such as content and style, via Gram matrix transformation increases robustness to domain shifts and thus improves generalizability to downstream continual tasks.
+We argue that a combination of (i) enriching the last layer representations with hierarchical multi-layer features and (ii) decorrelating multi-layer features—which represent image properties such as content and style—via Gram matrix transformation increases robustness to domain shifts and thus improves generalizability to downstream continual tasks.
 To this end, we propose to integrate embeddings from multiple layers via concatenation into a ridge regression estimator as defined in \cref{eq:gram-classifier}.
 Let

 denote the concatenated input features of some input sample $\vx \in \test$, extracted from the last $k$ layers of the pre-trained model $\phi(\cdot)$.
-Such features can be, e.g., class embeddings ([CLS]) of a transformer \cite{vaswani_attention_2017} encoder or flattened feature maps of a ResNet \cite{he_deep_2016} encoder.
+Such features can be, e.g., classification token embeddings ([CLS]) of a transformer \citep{vaswani_attention_2017} encoder or flattened feature maps of a ResNet \citep{he_deep_2016} encoder.
 This yields a modified estimator

-with $(d_{L-k+1} + \dots + d_{L-1} + d_L)$-dimensional identity matrix $\mI$ and
+with $d_{(k)} = (d_{L-k+1} + \dots + d_{L-1} + d_L)$-dimensional identity matrix $\mI$ and

-We first motivate our approach by showing that intra-layer representations capture expressive class statistics for prototype-based classification.
-For the split CIFAR-100 ($C=100$) and ImageNet-R ($C=200$) datasets, we construct one prototype-based classifier using \cref{eq:gram-classifier} per layer $l \in \{1, \dots, L\}$ and count the total number of classes that layer $l$ predicts better than any other layer $l' \neq l$.
-Results are provided in \cref{fig:approach-per-layer-performance}.
-We observe that especially the last four intermediate layers (8--11) account for a top performance of between 25\% and 54\% of all classes, indicating that the representations obtained by intermediate layers can generally add meaningful knowledge to better separate classes at different hierarchical levels.
+We first motivate our approach by showing that intermediate representations capture expressive class statistics for prototype-based classification.
+For the split CIFAR-100 \citep{krizhevsky_cifar_2009} and ImageNet-R \citep{hendrycks_imagenet-r_2021} datasets and two ViT models, we construct one prototype-based classifier using \cref{eq:gram-classifier} per layer $l \in \{1, \dots, L-1\}$ and measure the percentage of classes that layer $l$ predicts better than the last layer $L$ ($L=12$ for ViT-B/16).
+The results are provided in \cref{fig:approach-per-layer-performance}.
+Across both datasets, the classifiers from the last five intermediate layers outperform the representation layer classifier in up to 32\% of the classes.
+The advantage of multi-layer classifiers is more pronounced in the ViT model pre-trained on \numprint{21000} different ImageNet classes and additionally fine-tuned on \numprint{1000} different ImageNet classes (IN1K) compared to the ViT model only pre-trained on \numprint{21000} different ImageNet classes (IN21K).
+The results indicate that representations derived from intermediate layers generally provide meaningful knowledge to more effectively distinguish classes at various hierarchical levels.